TeamAIRE/RRNPP_detector/readme.md

   --ft FEATURE_TBL  path to the annotations of the target genome(s) in the
                     NCBI_assembly feature_table format
-  --cpu CPU         number of cpu to use (default is 1) --fast            maximize speed at the expense of RAM (will process all
+  --cpu CPU         number of cpu to use (default is 1) --preserve_ram    minimize RAM usage at the expense of speed (will process
-                    distinct genomes together)
+                    target genomes one by one instead of all together)
 ```

 ### Option 1: Provide one or multiple genome(s)